+The integer \( m \) in Theorem \ref{thm-eig} represents the maximum number of eigenfunctions that can be well estimated from the observed data using appropriate tuning parameters.
+It is important to note that in Theorem \ref{thm-eig}, \( m \) could diverge to infinity.
+The upper bound of \( m \) is a function of the sample size $n$, the sampling rate $\bar{N}_2$, the smoothing parameter $h$, and the decaying eigengap $\eta_{j}$ or $a$.
+As the frequency of $\phi_{j}$ is higher for larger $j$, smaller $h$ is required to capture its local variations.
+If \( a \) is large, the eigengap \( \eta_{j} \) diminishes rapidly, posing a greater challenge in distinguishing between adjacent eigenvalues. {Note that the assumptions of $m$ in Theorem \ref{thm-eig} could encompass most downstream analyses that involve a functional covariate, such as functional linear regression as discussed in \citep{ hall2007methodology}.}

-Theorem \ref{thm-eig} is a good illustration for both infinite dimensionality and smoothness nature of functional data.
-To understand this result, note that $j^{2}/n$ is the convergence rate in the fully observed case while remaining terms appear in the right-hand of \eqref{eq:eig} can be viewed as the contamination caused by the discrete observations and measurement errors.
-Specifically, the term involving $h^{4}$ represents the smoothing bias, and $(nNh)^{-1}$ is a typical one-dimensional variance by kernel smoothing.
-The terms containing $N^{-1}$ are owing to the discrete approximation and those involving $j$ with its positive powers arise from the decaying eigengaps for increasing number of eigen components.
-Rather than stochastic bounds (in the form of $O_{p}$) obtained by \cite{hall2006propertieshans}, \cite{paul2009consistency} and \cite{cai2010nonparametric}, \eqref{eq:eig} is a moment bound and more feasible for subsequent analysis in inverse-involved problems, where $\sum_{j=1}^{m}\|\hat\phi_j-\phi_j\|^2$ is commonly appeared with $m\rightarrow\infty$.
+{Theorem \ref{thm-eig} provides a good illustration of both the infinite dimensionality and smoothness nature of functional data.
+To better understand this result, note that \( j^2/n \) is the optimal rate in the fully observed case.
+The additional terms on the right-hand side of Equation \eqref{eq:eig} represent contamination introduced by discrete observations and measurement errors.
+In particular, the term with \( h^4 \) corresponds to the smoothing bias, while the term \( (n\bar{N}_2h)^{-1} \) reflects the variance typically associated with one-dimensional kernel smoothing.
+Terms including \( \bar{N}_2^{-1} \) arise from the discrete approximation, and the terms that involve \( j \) with positive powers are due to the decaying eigengaps associated with an increasing number of eigencomponents.}

-Theorem \ref{thm-eig} is a unified result for eigenfunction estimation and has no restriction on the sampling rate $N$.
-As the phase transition in mean and covariance functions estimation \citep{cai2011optimal,zhang2016sparse}, we hope to derive a systematic partition in estimating a diverging number of eigenfunctions.
-The following corollary discusses the convergence rate of $\E(\|\hat\phi_{j}-\phi_{j}\|^2)$ under different $N$ after selecting the optimal bandwidth $h$.
+{The first part of Theorem \ref{thm-eig} provides a unified result for eigenfunction estimates under random design without imposing any restrictions on the sampling rate \(N_i\).
+Similar to the phase transitions of mean and covariance functions studied in \cite{cai2011optimal} and \cite{zhang2016sparse}, Corollary \ref{cor:eig} presents a systematic partition that ranges from ``sparse'' to ``dense'' schemes for eigenfunction estimation under the random design, which is meaningful for FPCA-based models and methods.}